The Sancy Diamond: one of the loveliest diamonds in the world

 The stone stayed in Portuguese hands for almost a century before continuing its journey

-James I of England - James I of England possessed the diamond for some time.
+Historic portrait of a nobleman wearing a gold chain and gemstone-studded ceremonial regalia - James I of England possessed the diamond for some time.

 In 1570, the property owner of Sancy, Nicolas de Harlay, bought the precious stone to add to his collection of precious stones.
 De Harley clearly estimated its value because he decided not to sell the diamond.
 He lent the diamond to the French Court where pomp and circumstance were always in style.
 Until 1596, the Sancy was part of the French Court's jewellery collection, albeit as a borrowed object.